Create accurate, up-to-date, and effective access to resources and care for Trans and Gender Diverse individuals.

 - Follow up with those we serve to make sure needs are being met and they are not falling through the cracks.

-- Work to provide Trans and Gender Diverse individuals with access to services such as HRT supplies and financial aid to assist with name changes and other needs.
+- Work to provide Trans and Gender Diverse individuals with access to services such as HRT supplies and financial aid to assist with transition expenses.

 Reduce harm and violence caused by State and Government institutions.